dorvillethiago/mvp-starter/README.md

 ## 🧠 Final Note

-If you need more than this to ship an MVP, you’re solving the wrong problem.
+If you need more than this to ship an MVP, you're solving the wrong problem.
-If you keep this clean, you’re building something worth keeping.
+If you keep this clean, you're building something worth keeping.